Nehanda Charwe Nyakasikana

 Nehanda Charwe Nyakasikana also known as Mbuya Nehanda (c.
-1840–1898) was a svikiro, or spirit medium of the Zezuru Shona people.
+1840–27 April 1898) was a svikiro, or spirit medium of the Zezuru Shona people.
 She was a medium of Nehanda, a female Shona mhondoro (a powerful and respected ancestral spirit).
 As one of the spiritual leaders of the Shona, she was one of the leaders of a revolt, the Chimurenga, against the British South Africa Company's colonisation of what is now Zimbabwe led by Cecil John Rhodes in 1889.
 She was a Hera of the HwataShava Mufakose Dynasty.
 She and her ally Sekuru Kaguvi were eventually captured and executed by the company on charges of murder.
 She has been commemorated by Zimbabweans by statues, songs, novels, and poems, and the names of streets and hospitals.
 The legacy of the medium continued to be linked to the theme of resistance, particularly the guerrilla war that began in 1972.
 Her name became of increasing importance to the nationalist movements in Zimbabwe.

 History of the spirit Nehanda

-The spirit Nehanda is said to be the mhondoro, a royal mudzimu (ancestral spirit) or "lion spirit",that uses women as her mediums.
+The spirit Nehanda is said to be the mhondoro, a royal mudzimu (ancestral spirit) or "lion spirit", that uses women as her mediums.
 The mediums are given the title Nehanda or Mbuya Nehanda.
-One of the daughters of Nyatsimba Mutota, the first leader of the Munhumutapa state, was considered to possess this spirit.
 Mhondoro spirits were revered spirits among the Shona, as it was believed that they could interpret the orders and wishes of Mwari, the senior deity.
 The original Nehanda was considered to be Nyamhita, the daughter of the first Monomutapa Mutota, who was living in the escarpment north of Guruve in about 1430.
 Mutota was the founder of the Mutapa state.
 He had a son called Matope who later became the second Monomatapa.
-Matope was Nyamhita's younger half brother, and to increase the power of Matope, Mutota ordered his son to sleep with his older half sister, Nyamhita, who became widely known as Nehanda.
+Matope was Nyamhita's younger half brother, and to increase the power of Matope, Mutota ordered his son to sleep with his older half sister, Nyamhita, who became widely known as Nehanda after she was given an area of land called Handa to rule over.
 This incest ritual was believed to have resulted in the increase of Matope's rule and empire.
 Matope handed over a part of his empire to Nehanda who became so powerful and well known that her spirit lived on in the human bodies of various spirit mediums until almost 500 years later when it was believed to occupy the body of the Mazoe Nehanda.
 During periods of possession by the spirit, spirit mediums were believed to be speaking with the voice and personality of the original Nehanda and not with their own.